 The Western Toad Project – Fish Lake

-Western toads (Anaxyrus boreas) are blue-listed in BC and are a species at risk federally.
-They have already disappeared from much of their range in the US.
-BC’s West Kootenay region still has a significant Western toad population that is now under threat from excessive highway mortality, clearcut logging, climate change, and other factors.
+Western toads (Anaxyrus boreas) are provincially yellow-listed by the BC Conservation Data Centre and federally listed as a Special Concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+They have disappeared from much of their historic range in the United States.
+British Columbia’s West Kootenay region still has a significant western toad population that is now under threat from excessive highway mortality, clearcut logging, climate change and other factors.
 Toads have three annual migrations, making conservation efforts particularly challenging.

 On British Columbia’s mid-coast lives one of the most rare and beautiful bears in the world — the Kermode, or spirit bear.
 Found nowhere else on earth, these white-coloured black bears are at risk from logging and habitat fragmentation.